 - Vehicles with a right-hand drive system are not allowed to enter the country; thus, all imported cars must have a left-hand drive system.

-- Non-compliant exhaust systems: The USA has strict emissions and noise levels laws, so any car that does not meet these requirements cannot be imported.
+- Non-compliant exhaust systems: The USA has strict emissions and noise levels laws, so any that does not meet these requirements cannot be imported.

 - Non-compliant safety requirements: The National Highway Traffic Safety Administration's safety guidelines must be followed by all vehicles (NHTSA).
 An automobile cannot be imported if it doesn't match these conditions.

-These include vehicles lacking proper documentation, such as ownership documents or vehicle identification numbers (VINs); vehicles with major modifications; and vehicles that do not comply with US standards for airbags, brakes, and other safety features.
+These include lacking proper documentation, such as ownership documents or identification numbers (VINs); vehicles with major modifications; and vehicles that do not comply with US standards for airbags, brakes, and other safety features.

 Furthermore, certain countries may have import restrictions that prevent certain cars from entering the USA.